Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-2.md

     fl = []

     def filter_options(data_set, options):
-        new_dict = {}
-        for k, _ in data_set.items():
         # The following line is a dictionary comprehension.
 It is used to filter optional data specified in the kwargs argument.
         # which is passed into the API by the client request as a Json dictionary of options.
         # The way it works is to filter key-value pairs from the returned film_entity dictionary against the kwargs dictionary.
         # Any key-value pair in the film_entity dictionary that is in the options dictionary of kwargs and set to False should be excluded from the returned data.
-            filtered_dict = {k: v for (k, v) in data_set.items() if k not in options or options[k] is True}
+        new_dict = {k: v for (k, v) in data_set.items() if k not in options or options[k] is True}
-            new_dict.update(filtered_dict)
         return new_dict

     if isinstance(data, list):